E-commerce Strategy 101: Your Comprehensive Guide

 Cross-Selling and Upselling Techniques

-Upsells and cross-sells are an invaluable way to increase your average order value and customer lifetime value, helping you hit your revenue targets.
+Upsells and Cross-sells are an invaluable way to increase your average order value and customer lifetime value, helping you hit your revenue targets.

 For best results, be sure to recommend upsells and cross-sells that are relevant to the customer.
 For instance, if someone’s browsing tennis rackets, try: